dearimgui/dear_bindings/docs/Readme.md

 ImGuiOnceUponAFrame, ImNewDummy, ImNewWrapper, ImGui::Value
 ```

-### Converting backends (experimental)
+### Converting backends

-An experimental feature has been added to generate binding for the various backends.
+A semi-experimental feature has been added to generate binding for the various backends.
 To convert a backend header, use `--backend` on the command line - for example:

 ```commandline